For Ireland, Croke Park Is More Than Just A Stadium

 Michael Hogan, a Gaelic footballer was a part of this resistance and effort to build an independent Ireland.
 On November 20 he and a few friends would allegedly beat up two British soldiers before tossing them from a train.
 The next day two British agents were shot by men other than Hogan and his friends but it was too late to undo what had become a tipping point.

 Only hours later, British police would enter Croke Park and fire on the crowd killing 14 people and injuring several more.
 Hogan was shot and killed as well as 13 others in the stadium as police fired off rounds in every direction.
-A young boy named Tom Ryan would also be killed by the gunfire, apparently while praying next to a dying Hogan on the field.
+A young boy named Tom Ryan would also be killed by the gunfire, reportedly while praying next to a dying Hogan on the field.

 The deaths would become a historic and tragic moment in the Irish War of Independence and a moment that would help shape the history of Croke Park.
 In 1924 the newly-renovated west side of the stadium was named "Hogan's Stand" in honor of Hogan's life and tragic death in Croke Park that day.
 It's a symbol of the struggles and the history of Ireland.